You have served your country and now it’s time to use the benefits you have earned. Here are some simple highlights of the VA Home Loan program.

 Who is Eligible?

 To qualify for a VA loan you must meet the active duty or reserve timeline requirements.
-These are listed at www.benefits.va.gov/homeloans/purchaseco_eligibility.asp.
+These are listed on the official website of the U.S. Department of Veterans Affairs (VA).
 Active duty military qualify as long as they have served for a total of 90 continuous days.
 Most active duty and reserve members that served during the Gulf War period (8/2/90 to present) and have an Honorable Discharge qualify for a VA loan.

 Paperwork to Prepare